Skip to content

 When to choose Red Hat

-Choose Red Hat when your primary concern is accessibility and performance.
+Choose Red Hat when your primary concern is accessibility and SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built